 We make thousands of decisions every day—consciously or unconsciously.
 And, decision-making has become more and more complex given the abundance of choices we are offered.
 Tom Hanks character sums it up nicely in this You’ve Got Mail clip about selecting a morning caffeinated beverage.
-Given that it’s Election Day, a blog about decision-making seems apropos; however, I won’t be talking politics.

 The abundance of choice is good … until there’s too much of it.
 With too many options, decisions require more effort, mistakes are likely, and the impact of a poor decision can be more profound.
 If you’ve invested time and adequate reflection in a selection, you want to be happy with your decision.
 Ever hear of the phrase “buyer’s remorse?”

 The types of decisions we make vary.
 Some are big decisions and some are small.
 Some are weighed heavily while others are more instinctive.
 I came across Jordan Dansky’s Huffington Post blog with a perspective on “choosing” and “picking.”
 In sum, choosing implies that there is a reason for a selection, while picking implies indifference with alternatives.

 According to Barry Schwartz, author of The Paradox of Choice, “A chooser is someone who thinks actively about all possibilities before making a decision.
 A chooser reflects on what’s important to him or her in life, what’s important about this particular decision, and what the short- and long-range consequences of the decision may be.
 A chooser makes decisions in a way that reflects awareness of what a given choice means about him or her as a person.”

 Schwartz also notes “a picker does none of these things.
 With a world of choices rushing by like a music video, all a picker can do is grab this or that and hope for the best.”